heyshouzi/go2-visualnav-transformer/README.md

 ./record_bag.sh <bag_name>
 ```

-Run this command to teleoperate the robot with the joystick and camera.
-This command opens up three windows
+Run this command to video stream from go2 camera and to record the video stream information via rosbag.
+This command opens up two windows
-1. `roslaunch vint_locobot.launch`: This launch file opens the `usb_cam` node for the camera, the joy node for the joystick, and nodes for the robot’s mobile base.
-2. `python joy_teleop.py`: This python script starts a node that reads inputs from the joy topic and outputs them on topics that teleoperate the robot’s base.
+1. `python video_stream_publisher.py`: This is the video stream from the go2 camera.
-3. `rosbag record /usb_cam/image_raw -o <bag_name>`: This command isn’t run immediately (you have to click Enter).
+2. `rosbag record <your_image_topic> -o <bag_name>`: This command isn’t run immediately (you have to click Enter).
 It will be run in the vint_release/deployment/topomaps/bags directory, where we recommend you store your rosbags.

 Once you are ready to record the bag, run the `rosbag record` script and teleoperate the robot on the map you want the robot to follow.
 When you are finished with recording the path, kill the `rosbag record` command, and then kill the tmux session.

 #### Make the topological map:
 ```bash
 ./create_topomap.sh <topomap_name> <bag_filename>
 ```